Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Once the largest stadium in ancient Rome, Circo Massimo, “Circus Maximus”, was where the thrill of chariot races and sports captivated up to 250,000 spectators.
 Today, it’s a large green space found between the Palatine and Aventine hills — a peaceful contrast to its past.

-As it happens with most historic sites in Rome, it quite the mind game to realize you’re walking where Romans once gathered for races, games, and celebrations.
+As is the case with most historic sites in Rome, it’s quite the mind game to realize you’re walking where Romans once gathered for races, competitions, and celebrations.
 Today, you’ll find locals jogging, walking their dogs, soaking in the sun, or enjoying a picnic with a view.

 This is one of the best open-air spots to relax mid-itinerary while still surrounded by ancient grandeur.
 If you’re lucky, you might even catch a cultural event or concert — the Circo Massimo occasionally comes back to life as a modern venue.